- Diversification can be overdone – there is a point where adding another investment to your portfolio can be harmful to the risk/return profile

 - The goal of portfolio diversification is to reduce volatility – owning assets that don’t always move in sync with one another.

 When making asset allocation decisions we’ve all heard the time-tested analogy: “don’t put all your eggs in one basket”.
-We all agree that spreading your investments across different asset classes reduces the risk that a single security will adversely affect your portfolios performance.
-However, naively diversifying your portfolio for the sake of having exposure to every sector may actually cause more harm than good.
+We all agree that spreading your investments across different asset classes reduces the risk that a single security will adversely affect the performance of your portfolio.
+However, naively diversifying your portfolio to have exposure to every sector may cause more harm than good.